 “During the consultation period and beyond we will share with Government and frontline partners, examples of good practice that can strengthen future delivery of the curriculum.
 The consultation closes on Wednesday 7 November and we encourage parents, young people and teachers to seize this historic moment for the relationship health of the next generation.
 More information on how to respond is available here: https://consult.education.gov.uk/pshe/relationships-education-rse-health-education/

-The Family Stability Network (FASTN) is a community of individuals and organisations committed to reversing family breakdown in the U.K. We are passionate about changing attitudes and behaviour, equipping people to build healthy, fulfilling relationships that last – for the benefit of this generation and the next.
+The Family Stability Network (FASTN) is a community of individuals and organisations committed to building our relationship resilience in the U.K. We are passionate about changing attitudes and behaviour, equipping people to build healthy, fulfilling relationships that last – for the benefit of this generation and the next.

-FASTN is working with organisations across the U.K to develop new ways of promoting the benefits of long-term, stable, relationships, enabling more children to grow up safe, secure, and nurtured by both parents.
+FASTN is working with organisations across the U.K to develop new ways of promoting the benefits of committed, enduring relationships, enabling more children to grow up in a safe, secure, and nurturing environment.

 Why is family stability a concern?

 Stable family relationships are the foundation of strong societies, shaping our physical, emotional and psychological wellbeing .
-Yet today, one in two children will grow up without both parents, with an additional 20,000 parents raising children alone every year.
-Although these trends are nationwide, they are most notable in our poorest communities, where the number of young people affected by family breakdown rises to two thirds .
+Yet today, many children do not grow up in a stable, nurturing environment and as a consequence and through no fault of their own are less likely to thrive in education, employment, health and wellbeing.
+Although these trends are nationwide, they are most notable in our poorest communities, where significantly more children experience family instability.

 What difference will the Family Stability Network make?

 Many organisations are currently involved in research, lobbying and providing practical support to promote family stability.
 Few, if any, are influencing culture, attitudes and behaviour.

 FASTN seeks to fill this gap, using the growing influence of social media to shape the debate around relationships, equipping people to make positive choices and build fulfilling relationships that last.